AnnaDobrucki/Portfolio-Project-3/README.md

 3. Using Colorama, after importing colours to help add definition for different lines of text.
 Helps to build tension for the user playing the game seeing colour progession.
 Found thanks to this helpful article [Colorama A Hidden Convenience](https://medium.com/analytics-vidhya/colorama-a-hidden-convinience-6fb22dc00835)

+### Future Ideas
+After building the application, there were a couple of ideas that in the future I would like to implement.
+* Creating a main menu to allow people to select
+* Making some difficulty settings, reducing the lives and making harder words to guess.
+* Creating a "hint" option that allows the user a helping hand if they are struggling.

 ## Testing